qwaneu/qwaneu.github.io/_drafts/dimensions-of-afdop.md

 cards in a box but no one ever asked about them.
 By putting those things on a card on the wall, even though we suspected we would never do them, our customers felt heard and knew it was a matter of trade-offs whether these stories would get priority or not.
-In one of our early agile projects, we had a nice round wall where we put the story cards on, giving the impression of future stories
+In one of our early XP projects, we had a nice round wall where we put the story cards on, giving the impression of future stories
 disappearing: